• Share this on:

 3D sampling

 These developments are likely to stay, even with the reopening of stores in Europe and the easing of travel restrictions.
-One technology that has risen in popularity is 3D-sampling.
+One technology that has risen in popularity is 3D sampling.
 Even before the pandemic, 83% of respondents in a 2019 report by McKinsey believed physical samples will be used less often than virtual samples by 2025.
-During the pandemic, ever more factories and brands started using Artificial Intelligence and 3D-modelling technology, allowing suppliers to offer digital samples and speed up the approval process.
+During the pandemic, ever more factories and brands started using Artificial Intelligence and 3D modelling technology, allowing suppliers to offer digital samples and speed up the approval process.

-The use of 3D-avatars connected to online databases with big data on body types of European end-consumers allows manufacturers not only to speed up the approval process but also to reduce wrong fits to a minimum.
-CLO offers a blog-page on their website with user stories by companies such as Adidas, Dainese and Emilio Pucci.
-3D-solutions provider Browzwear offers user stories by companies such as Fruit of the Loom and Superdry.
+The use of 3D avatars connected to online databases with big data on body types of European end consumers allows manufacturers not only to speed up the approval process, but also to reduce wrong fits to a minimum.
+CLO offers a blog page on their website with user stories by companies such as Adidas, Dainese and Emilio Pucci.
+3D solutions provider Browzwear offers user stories by companies such as Fruit of the Loom and Superdry.

 Tips:

-8. Maximise your flexibility using digital tools
+9. Maximise your flexibility using digital tools

-A hyper-personalised product is the pinnacle of ‘the right product, for the right price, at the right time.
-Unsold stock and the associated risk will be history if brands and retailers can provide end-consumers with the apparel items that they exactly want, in every detail.
+A hyper-personalised product is the pinnacle of ‘the right product, for the right price, at the right time’.
+Unsold stock and the associated risk will be history if brands and retailers can provide end consumers with the apparel items that they exactly want, in every detail.
 Already European apparel buyers demand ever more flexible service, smaller order quantities and higher speed to market.
 The application of digital tools increasingly offers manufacturers the capability to offer maximum flexibility and eventually even tailor-made apparel.

 Mass customisation

 ‘Mass customisation’ is not a new concept.
 Already in 1992 Joseph Pine called it ‘the new frontier in business competition’.
-Since then it’s break through has been predicted many times.
-Now finally thanks to digital technologies such as 3D-sampling, online fitting rooms and fully automated machinery more companies are experimenting with ‘mass customisation’.
+Since then, its breakthrough has been predicted many times.
+Now finally thanks to digital technologies such as 3D sampling, online fitting rooms and fully automated machinery, more companies are experimenting with ‘mass customisation’.
 According to consultancy firm Deloitte customised apparel could account for as much as 30% of the clothing market by 2030.

 There are many examples of fashion brands and retailers offering personalised clothing: